-26 May 2020 is National Sorry Day and tomorrow marks the beginning of National Reconciliation Week in Australia.
-The event runs from 27 June until 3 June each year so now seems like the perfect time to celebrate the rich history and culture of Indigenous Australians.
+26 May 2021 is National Sorry Day and tomorrow marks the beginning of National Reconciliation Week in Australia.
+The event runs from 27 May until 3 June each year so now, more than ever is the right time to acknowledge and celebrate the rich history and culture of Australians First Nations people.

 What’s The Difference Between Sorry Day And National Reconciliation Week?